 Looking out to 2050, Ricardo expected that plug-in hybrids would dominate, backed up by very high specific-power ICE range extenders, more low-carbon fuels, exhaust and coolant energy recovery, and advanced thermodynamic engines with possibly split-cycle and heat-pump designs.

-In another crystal-balling exercise Ricardo did for the UK Auto Council there’s hope for energy storage breakthroughs to power full-hybrid and plug-in hybrid vehicles, by around 2020-2025, with a hydrogen storage breakthrough to power fuel cell electric vehicles by around 2030.
+In another crystal-balling exercise Ricardo did for the UK Auto Council there was hope for energy storage breakthroughs to power full-hybrid and plug-in hybrid vehicles, by 2025, with a hydrogen storage breakthrough to power fuel cell electric vehicles by around 2030.